KanoComputing/kano-apps/README.md

-kano-extras
+kano-apps
 ===========

 Launcher for different utilities